 "What it lacks in tone it makes up for in willingness to adventure." - Karen J

-Construction of the wipLstix is yet another feature that make it unique.
+Construction of the WipLstix is yet another feature that makes it unique.
 Most all the wood in the instrument has been milled by me.
 I am so small a manufacturer that I am not even a Mom and Pop business.
 I am just a "Pop" who makes and exclusively sells these instruments.
-The body and neck of the wiplstix is made of a single piece of wood.
-There is no neck joint to break making it very durable (I used to juggle mine, though this is not recommended, and not covered in the warranty).
-The walnut body is hollowed out to maximize sound and the top is made of quarter sawn spruce or cedar.
+The body and neck of the Wiplstix is made of a single piece of wood.
+There is no neck joint to break, making it very durable (I used to juggle mine, though this is not recommended, and not covered in the warranty).
+The body is hollowed out to maximize sound and the top is made of quarter-sawn spruce or cedar.
 The fingerboard floats above the soundboard like a standard violin and is made of hickory, the tailpiece of maple, the nut and saddle from desert ironwood that I procured from the Whipple mountains.
 These are very satisfactory replacements for ebony.
 I do not use any tropical rainforest woods in my violins.

 The tuners are modeled after piano tuners with a slot machined in the top to accommodate a penny.
 That's right, you tune the fiddle with a penny.
 (This could present a problem for the 'penniless musician,' but if that's the case, then I reckon they ought to be doing something other than fiddling around.)
 You can also use a Swiss Army knife or any other convenient item.
 If finger strength is a problem you may want to make a tuner or buy one with your kit.

-The case is a 2" diameter plastic tube with a cap for storing your inflatable chinrest (included) and rosin (not included).
+The case is a 2" diameter plastic tube with a cap for storing your inflatable chinrest (not included in price of kit and rosin (not included).
 Whoa!
 There's more...
 Not shying away from gimmicks or pulling any punches, I have installed a pitch pipe for an end pin.